Toro (NYSE:TTC) Releases FY 2022 Earnings Guidance

-Toro (NYSE:TTC – Get Rating) updated its FY 2022 earnings guidance on Thursday.
+Toro (NYSE:TTC – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $4.00-$4.15 for the period, compared to the consensus estimate of $4.01.
 The company issued revenue guidance of $4.51 billion-$4.59 billion, compared to the consensus revenue estimate of $4.44 billion.

-Several research analysts have commented on the company.
-Robert W. Baird cut their target price on Toro from $108.00 to $94.00 and set a neutral rating on the stock in a report on Tuesday, May 31st.
-StockNews.com started coverage on Toro in a research report on Thursday, March 31st.
-They issued a hold rating for the company.
+Toro (NYSE:TTC – Get Rating) last issued its quarterly earnings results on Thursday, June 2nd.
+The company reported $1.25 EPS for the quarter, missing the consensus estimate of $1.29 by ($0.04).
+The business had revenue of $1.25 billion during the quarter, compared to the consensus estimate of $1.27 billion.
+Toro had a return on equity of 30.52% and a net margin of 8.67%.
+The business’s quarterly revenue was up 8.6% on a year-over-year basis.
+During the same period in the prior year, the firm earned $1.29 earnings per share.
+On average, analysts forecast that Toro will post 4.1 EPS for the current fiscal year.

-The company also recently announced a quarterly dividend, which will be paid on Wednesday, July 13th.
-Investors of record on Wednesday, June 22nd will be given a $0.30 dividend.
-This represents a $1.20 dividend on an annualized basis and a yield of 1.52%.
-The ex-dividend date is Tuesday, June 21st.
-Toro’s payout ratio is 35.82%.
+Several brokerages recently commented on TTC.
+StockNews.com raised Toro from a hold rating to a buy rating in a research note on Tuesday.
+Robert W. Baird decreased their price target on Toro from $108.00 to $94.00 and set a neutral rating on the stock in a research note on Tuesday, May 31st.

-In other Toro news, VP Richard W. Rodier sold 4,000 shares of the business’s stock in a transaction that occurred on Wednesday, June 15th.
-The stock was sold at an average price of $79.30, for a total transaction of $317,200.00.
-Following the completion of the sale, the vice president now directly owns 23,696 shares of the company’s stock, valued at approximately $1,879,092.80.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, Director Janet Katherine Cooper sold 5,192 shares of the business’s stock in a transaction that occurred on Tuesday, June 7th.
+In other Toro news, Director Janet Katherine Cooper sold 5,192 shares of the business’s stock in a transaction dated Tuesday, June 7th.
 The stock was sold at an average price of $86.58, for a total value of $449,523.36.
-Following the sale, the director now directly owns 717 shares of the company’s stock, valued at $62,077.86.
+Following the completion of the transaction, the director now directly owns 717 shares of the company’s stock, valued at $62,077.86.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Also, VP Daryn A. Walters sold 1,670 shares of the business’s stock in a transaction dated Wednesday, June 29th.
+The shares were sold at an average price of $76.68, for a total value of $128,055.60.
 The disclosure for this sale can be found here.
-Insiders own 2.10% of the company’s stock.
+In the last 90 days, insiders have sold 10,862 shares of company stock valued at $894,779.
+2.10% of the stock is currently owned by corporate insiders.

-Institutional investors and hedge funds have recently modified their holdings of the business.
-State Street Corp boosted its stake in shares of Toro by 2.8% in the 1st quarter.
-State Street Corp now owns 2,864,904 shares of the company’s stock worth $244,921,000 after buying an additional 78,507 shares during the last quarter.
-Durable Capital Partners LP purchased a new position in shares of Toro in the 1st quarter worth approximately $150,798,000.
-First Trust Advisors LP boosted its stake in shares of Toro by 336.6% in the 1st quarter.
-First Trust Advisors LP now owns 932,866 shares of the company’s stock worth $79,751,000 after buying an additional 719,203 shares during the last quarter.
-Northern Trust Corp boosted its stake in shares of Toro by 4.5% in the 1st quarter.
-Northern Trust Corp now owns 904,058 shares of the company’s stock worth $77,288,000 after buying an additional 39,237 shares during the last quarter.
-Finally, Dimensional Fund Advisors LP boosted its stake in shares of Toro by 2.7% in the 1st quarter.
-Dimensional Fund Advisors LP now owns 883,779 shares of the company’s stock worth $75,558,000 after buying an additional 23,223 shares during the last quarter.
-82.56% of the stock is owned by hedge funds and other institutional investors.
+Hedge funds have recently bought and sold shares of the company.
+Covestor Ltd boosted its position in shares of Toro by 140.7% during the first quarter.
+Covestor Ltd now owns 1,974 shares of the company’s stock worth $169,000 after buying an additional 1,154 shares during the period.
+Point72 Hong Kong Ltd acquired a new position in Toro during the first quarter valued at approximately $177,000.
+Proficio Capital Partners LLC acquired a new position in Toro during the first quarter valued at approximately $281,000.
+Walleye Capital LLC acquired a new position in Toro during the first quarter valued at approximately $521,000.
+Finally, KB Financial Partners LLC boosted its position in Toro by 22.0% during the first quarter.
+KB Financial Partners LLC now owns 6,139 shares of the company’s stock valued at $525,000 after purchasing an additional 1,106 shares during the last quarter.
+82.56% of the stock is owned by institutional investors.

 Toro Company Profile (Get Rating)